 Vitamin D slows cellular aging by minimising the shortening of gene structures known as telomeres; the protective caps at the ends of chromosomes.

 Chromosomes are molecules of DNA that carry our genetic information; they have long threadlike structures ending in the telomeres.
-They stabilise and keep the integrity of these cells when they are dividing.

 Longer white cell telomeres for example are associated with a reduced risk of stroke, depression and dementia in older folk.
 Memory particularly in women was strongly associated with vitamin D levels.

 There are some technical terms we need to grasp but I'll try and keep it simple.
-The telomere was one of them.
+The telomere is one of them.
 Another is senescence; it is the process of growing older as we are all doing.
 Vitamin D slows this cellular aging.

 When a cell senesces it begins to deteriorate; it stops dividing but it doesn't die.
 The telomeres shorten and when large numbers of these aging particles build up in the body then we rapidly grow old.
 Science has proved this process can be slowed; but how?